hydropero/Documentation/Command_Line_Text_Shortcuts.md

 > !*:p – print out what !* would substitute

-> sudo !! - adds sudo yo last commmand
+> sudo !! - adds sudo previlages to last commmand